Baya Clare ~ 651-600-5990 ~ email@example.com

-The primary focus of spiritual direction is always a person’s deeper relationship with God, or however they name God or Higher Power.
-Spiritual direction is about helping people tell their sacred stories.
+The primary focus of spiritual direction is a person’s deeper relationship with God, or however they name God or Higher Power, and the stories or images that make meaning for them.

 Spiritual direction is not counseling.
 Spiritual direction is not therapy.
 While it may be appropriate at times to discuss personal and relational struggles in the context of spiritual direction, I am not a psychotherapist, nor do I provide such services.

 Spiritual direction is not scripture study, though sometimes scripture may be part of what we look at in a session.
-Prayer with and for a person during and outside of the session may be part of spiritual direction.
+Prayer with and for a person during and outside of the session is usually a part of spiritual direction.

-The focus is always on your relationship with God, however you name or understand that.
+The focus is always on one’s relationship with God, however one names or understands that.

 My role is to listen and reflect back what I hear.

 I observe the same kinds of boundaries that most helping professionals do.
 Spiritual direction sessions are confidential.
-I do not keep written records of the content of sessions, nor do I provide letters of reference for directees or testify in court proceedings.
 I abide by the Guidelines for Ethical Conduct of Spiritual Directors International.